 Enforcement of Spousal and Child Support

-- Can I obtain Child Support Enforcement services?
+- Can I Obtain Child Support Enforcement Services?

-- What happens when I request Child Support Enforcement services?
+- What Happens When I Request Child Support Enforcement Services?

 You can bring a proceeding in the Supreme Court of the State of New York or the Family Court of the State of New York for a support order.
-If your separation/settlement agreement or divorce judgment contains a direction to your spouse to pay maintenance or child support you can bring an enforcement proceeding in the Supreme Court of the State of New York or Family Court to enforce your legal rights.
-The Supreme Court of the State of New York or the Family Court of the State of New York can grant you a money judgment against your spouse, direct him/her to put up security for future payments, appoint a receiver of his/her property or hold him/her in contempt of court.
+If your divorce judgment, settlement agreement, or separation agreement includes a directive that your spouse must pay child support or maintenance, then for your legal rights to be enforced, you are entitled to get a proceeding for enforcement in Family Court or in the Supreme Court of the State of New York.
+In this case either the Family Court or the Supreme Court can award you a monetary judgment, including directing your spouse to give some sort of security towards future monetary payments, appointing a receiver of your spouse’s property, or hold your spouse in contempt of court.